MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 });
 ...
 ```
 - this makes it so that any paths for static files do not need to start with 'lib/public', which is nice

 ---------------------------------------------------------------------------------------------------------------------
 ## Directory handler
 - Assigning every asset their own route isn't necessary, you can also turn a folder into a static asset directory for your project
 - do this with the **directory handler**:

 ```
+js
-FILE: server.js
+// FILE: server.js
     server.route({
         method: 'GET',
         path: '/{param*}',